Jan Nevole: Oeuvre

 When Nevole left the civil service in 1858 and started working as a private builder (but before leaving Serbia in 1863), he designed his most significant and monumental work: Captain Miša's Mansion.
-Captain Miša Anastasijevic was a private investor, then the richest Serbian trader and shipping magnate.
+Captain Miša Anastasijević was a private investor, then the richest Serbian trader and shipping magnate.
 Built from 1858 to 1863, it was the largest and most opulent palace in Serbia.
-It was intended for the court of an untried ruling couple: the daughter of Anastasijevic, Sara and Ðorde Karadordevic (1827–1889).
-Ambitious plans for marriage were ruined by the return of Prince Miloš Obrenovic to power, so Anastasijevic bequeathed the building to the "fatherland" for the accommodation of various cultural and educational institutions.
+It was intended for the court of an untried ruling couple: the daughter of Anastasijević, Sara and Ðorđe Karadordević (1827–1889).
+Ambitious plans for marriage were ruined by the return of Prince Miloš Obrenović to power, so Anastasijević bequeathed the building to the "fatherland" for the accommodation of various cultural and educational institutions.

-The architecture of the building is a stylistic mixture of Gothic, Romanesque and Renaissance elements with decorative facades.
+The architecture of the building is a stylistic mixture of Gothic, Romanesque Revival architecture, and Renaissance elements with decorative facades.
 On the façade towards the University Park, there are sculptures of Apollo with lyre (right) and Minerva with spear and shield (left).
 The building was always light in colour with reddish decorations.